onekiloparsec/KPCScaleToFillNSImageView/README.md

 KPCScaleToFillNSImageView
 =========================

-A simple NSImageView subclass that does exactly one thing: the Cocoa/OSX equivalent of UIImageScaleToFill.
+A simple NSImageView subclass that does exactly one additional thing: the Cocoa/OSX equivalent of UIKit's UIImageScaleToFill mode.